GoogleCloudPlatform/cluster-toolkit/modules/monitoring/dashboard/README.md

 ## Description

-Creates a [monitoring dashboard][gcp-dash] for the HPC cluster distribution.
+Creates a [monitoring dashboard][gcp-dash] for the HPC cluster deployment.
 The module includes a default HPC-focused dashboard with the ability to add custom widgets as well as the option to add an empty dashboard and add widgets as needed.